tur1ngb0x/linux-powersaving/README.md

 * `sudo systemctl daemon-reload`

 ### Notes
+* Do not use TLP and `powertop --auto-tune` simultaneously as it will conflict the power settings.
+You can use any one of the following combination for power management.
+    * TLP + Powertop just for checking power consumption and CPU stats.
+    * Powertop using `powertop --auto-tune`
-Optimus Laptop Users (Intel iGPU + Nvidia dGPU)
+* Optimus Laptop Users (Intel iGPU + Nvidia dGPU)
 	* Open source Nvidia drivers (nouveau) do not support power management resulting in increased battery usage and higher idle temperatures.
 	* Install latest (stable and tested) Nvidia proprietary drivers (nvidia) from your distro repos, these drivers support power management.
 	* Switch to Intel iGPU when not doing any GPU intensive tasks such as gaming, deep learning, rendering etc.